 UK Property Investment in 2019 | Ultimate Guidefjpinvestment

-Our next property investment guide delves into the UK property market in 2019.
+Our next property investment guide delves into a UK property investment in 2019.

 The UK property market was slow in 2018.
-With the effect of Brexit having a negative effect on the market, many will shy away from investing altogether in UK assets amid fear that investments will continue to fall in value.
+With the effect of Brexit having a negative effect on the market, many will shy away from investing altogether in UK assets amid fear that a UK property investment will continue to fall in value.

 Data from the Royal Institute of Charted Surveyors (RICS) draws attention to this, with less property for sale, deals taking a record amount of time to complete, and property staying on the market for substantially longer than in previous years.